JM1/ansible-collection-jm1-cloudy/roles/openshift_sno/README.md

 To boot and install the single-node cluster with the live image, this role relies on the tasks defined in `openshift_sno_boot_code`.
 The latter defines a list of tasks which will run by this role, similar to variable `openshift_sno_config`, in order to insert the live image as virtual media in the cluster node and then (re)boot the node with the live image.

-The role will then wait until the single-node OpenShift installation has been completed.
+Next, the role will then wait until:
+1. the single-node OpenShift installation has been completed,
+2. the number of nodes matches the number of machines,
+3. all nodes are ready, because follow-up roles might require workload capacity, and
+4. [cluster operators][ocp-cluster-operators] have finished progressing to ensure that the configuration which had been specified at installation time has been achieved.

 Finally, this role will execute all tasks defined in variable `openshift_sno_cleanup_code` which defines a list of tasks to eject the live image from the single-node cluster.